nimrod4278/tres/ReadMe.txt

 To run:
-    1. make sure you have all the requirement parameter in .envv file
+    1. make sure you have all the requirement parameter in .env file
     2. make sure you are in the "tres" directory.
     3. run "pip install -r requirements.txt"
     4. follow the instructions below